Home

 Computational Linguistics & Text Mining Lab

-The Computational Linguistics and Text Mining Lab (CLTL) with Prof.Dr.
-Piek Vossen as director is part of the Department of Language, Literature and Communication of the Faculty of Humanities of the Vrije Universiteit Amsterdam, and of the Network Institute.
+The Computational Linguistics and Text Mining Lab (CLTL) is lead by Prof.Dr.
+Piek Vossen and Prof. Dr Antske Fokkens .
+CLTL is part of the Department of Language, Literature and Communication of the Faculty of Humanities of the Vrije Universiteit Amsterdam, and of the Network Institute.

 We see language as a reference system that connects people and systems to their perception of the world.
 Identity, reference and perspectives are central themes in our research and are studied in combination.
-You can read more about the Theory of Identify, Reference and Perspective (TIRP) here.
-In our research projects on Communicative Robots, many of our ideas come together: http://makerobotstalk.nl In these projects, we try to build robots that communicate with people in real-world situations taking perceptions of the contexts into account and the shared common ground.
+In our research on conversational Robots, many of our ideas come together: http://makerobotstalk.nl In this project, we try to build robots that communicate with people in real-world situations taking perception of the contexts into account and shared common ground.

 What we teach you as a student

-CLTL trains students to prepare them for academic careers in Computational Linguistics but also for the industry as Linguistics Engineers for Text Mining.
-Students at CLTL learn all the technical skills needed but specifically how to combine these with their knowledge and passion for language.
-If you are interested to study with us and become ready for the job market with your language skills, check out our teaching programmes: research and text mining.
+With our strong research background, CLTL prepares students for academic careers in Computational Linguistics and AI, evidenced by many of our students that continue their passion as PhDs in the field.
+Other students find their way in industry, start-ups and larger organisations or government as our master provides you with all the skills to apply technology built with Large Language Models.
+If you are interested to study with us and become ready for the job market with your language technology and AI skills, check out our teaching programmes: research and text mining.

 Many of our students started with a background in linguistics only but within a year they learned to use their skills and knowledge to analyse language as data.
+Other students have a technical or AI background but want to specialise in Large Language Models and language applications such as conversational AI.
+These students get a deeper understanding of language as data and what Language Models really are.
 Follow this link for examples of our student projects to see what they did and what you can learn to do as well.

 Our products